Compare Rates

 Banner is one of our favorite companies that offers applicants Preferred Plus rates if you have a cholesterol ratio of no more than 4.5—with a total level not exceeding 300.

-Rates over 4.5 but under 5.5 can qualify for Preferred rates, which is still an excellent rate class.
+Rates over 4.5 but under 5.5 can qualify for Preferred rates, which are still an excellent rate class.

 Remember that Preferred Plus rates will be limited to people in perfect health.
 Those under 6.5 are eligible for Standard Plus.
-Standard rates are offered to those with high ratios under 8.0, with total cholesterol levels still below the range of 300.
+Standard rates are offered to those with higher ratios under 8.0, with total cholesterol levels still below the 300 range.

 Voya –